Mar-Issah/React-Exercise-Tracker/ReadMe.md

 A project to practice my skills in Node.js/ Express.js and MongoDb.

 ## About The Project
 This is a Node. js (with Express. js) and MongoDb application.
-React Exercise tracker is a Web application which allows user to create and store username and exercises (Description, Duration and Date).
+React Exercise tracker is a Web Application which allows user to create and store username and exercises (Description, Duration and Date).

 ![React Exercise Tracker](https://res.cloudinary.com/dytnpjxrd/image/upload/v1617839139/My%20Website%20Projects/react_extracker_bl5xp8.png)